All in One Paint for Furniture + Cheap Herringbone Accent

 Between the primers and this first coat of paint, things were a little rough feeling, so this was to just make everything feel smooth.

-Learn more about the Best Sanders for Furniture here!
+Learn more about the best sanders for furniture here!

+Then I sprayed the 2nd coat of paint.
 I tried to spray it on thick enough that it didn’t dry within 5 minutes… but not so thick that there were drips and runs in the paint.

 That middle ground thickness helped the paint level out, and feel really smooth when it dried.
+In the end, I think I used around ¾ of the quart of paint.

-Read this post to learn more about Painting Furniture with a Sprayer.
+Read this post to learn more about painting furniture with a sprayer.

 Make the Herringbone Drawer